Irvine Law Firm Bookkeeping Experts for California Attorneys

 As you probably know, since 2020, the oversight and scrutiny over IOLTA compliance began increasing.
 As the California State Bar began educating their attorneys on how to properly manage their trust accounts, that information filtered down to their staff accountants, CPAs and outside professional services like us.
 As bookkeepers we faced that new reality and we were up to the challenge.
 By the end of 2023 we were able to take on attorney and law firm clients and perform their 3-way IOLTA reconciliations.

-Law Firm Client Stories
+Law Firm Case Studies and Client Stories

 For Irvine's high-stakes legal practices, protecting your license is as vital as profitability.
 This work demands unflinching fidelity to CA State Bar fiduciary duty.
 Review our confidential case studies on how we transition unreliable trust accounts into clear, audit-ready books, giving Irvine attorneys the confidence to focus purely on serving their clients without constant compliance worry.